maxpblum/basic-web-project/README.md

 * Add mjs and mts file extensions.
 * Convert `[sS]` to `s` if desired
 * Empty any unnecessary `helpers`
-* Change spec directory to `src` to have test files alongside src files (corresponding to deleting the spec dir above)
+* Change spec directory to `dist` to load the fully built spec files
+* Make srcFiles look for TypeScript files instead of JavaScript (unclear if this step is necessary or if we can leave srcFiles empty)
 * Set default browser to `headlessChrome` to avoid needing to open a window to run tests

 # TODO